dipetkov/eems/README.md

 ### Shiny app

-The between-demes dissimilarities data saved in `plotpath-rdist.RData` can be visualized with a little interactive Shiny app available [here](https://dipetkov.shinyapps.io/rEEMSshiny/).
+It is straightforward to make the scatter plots which plot fitted vs observed dissimilarities between demes.
+But it is even more useful to link the dissimilarities to the corresponding locations in the habitat.
+The between-demes dissimilarities saved in `plotpath-rdist.RData` can be visualized with a little interactive Shiny app available [here](https://dipetkov.shinyapps.io/rEEMSshiny/).
 It can help to identify outliers in the pairwise scatter plots, if any, with specific geographic locations on the map.

 ### The MATLAB/Octave implementation